How is breast cancer diagnosed?

 Ductal lavage is an experimental test developed for women who have no symptoms of breast cancer but are at very high risk for the disease.
 It is not a test to screen for or diagnose breast cancer, but it may help give a more accurate picture of a woman's risk of developing it.

-Ductal lavage is not done for women who aren't at high risk for breast cancer.
+Ductal lavage is not done if a women isn't at high risk for breast cancer.
 It is not clear if it will ever be useful.
 The test has not been shown to detect cancer early.
 It is more likely to be helpful as a test of cancer risk rather than as a screening test for cancer.
 More studies are needed to better define the usefulness of this test.

 Nipple aspiration also looks for abnormal cells developing in the ducts, but is much simpler, because nothing is inserted into the breast.
 The device for nipple aspiration uses small cups that are placed on the woman's breasts.
 The device warms the breasts, gently compresses them, and applies light suction to bring nipple fluid to the surface of the breast.
 The nipple fluid is then collected and sent to a lab for analysis.
 As with ductal lavage, the procedure may be useful as a test of cancer risk but is not an appropriate screening test for cancer.
 The test has not been shown to detect cancer early.